What Is Unified Communications? Key Benefits and Use Cases

 Availability

 Within a business communications framework, digital workers can lack presence.
-That is, it can be difficult for coworkers and team leaders to know when the recipient of a message is available in real time.
+That is, it can be difficult for coworkers and team leaders to know when a message recipient is available in real time.
 A UC platform simplifies this process, with all communication taking place in the same space.

 Recipients will be available when they choose to be, regardless of device or location.
 All of the relevant coworkers will be able to contact them in real time with whatever method they desire.